cmsc426spring2019/cmsc426spring2019.github.io/math-tutorial.md

 The above is called **Eigen-decomposition** in literature.
 Eigen-decomposition is very commonly used in an algorithm called [**Principle Component Analysis (PCA)**](https://en.wikipedia.org/wiki/Principal_component_analysis).
 PCA is used to find the most important linearly independent basis of a given data.

-You might be wondering what the inuition to Eigen-decomposition is.
+You might be wondering what the intuition to Eigen-decomposition is.
 The eigenvalues represent the covariance and eigenvectors represent the linearly independent directions of variation in data.
-A sample eigenvectors and eigenvalues are shown below:
+Sample eigenvectors and eigenvalues are shown below:

 <div class="fig figcenter fighighlight">